Dinesh10731j/ResearchLink/README.md

 - **Comment and Feedback**: Engage with the community by commenting on and providing feedback on research papers.
 - **Responsive Design**: The platform is fully responsive, ensuring a seamless experience across all devices.
 - **Dark Mode**: Optional dark mode for a comfortable viewing experience.
+- **Follow**: A user can follow another user, which adds the followed user to their follower list and vice versa.

 ## Technologies Used